Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Baleshwar Temple

 Shiv-Ratri is celebrated in the temple compound with huge pomp and show.
-Built around 10-12th century, the temple features extraordinarily beautiful stone carvings.
+Built around the 10-12th century, the temple features extraordinarily beautiful stone carvings.

 Kranteshwar Mahadev Temple